辛宝Otto

 This code will retrieve the battery level and return the data.

-After pasting the code, select the simulator at the top and click Run.
+After pasting the code, select a simulator at the top and click Run.
 Wait a moment, and you will see the result in the console.

 image.png